 Alice learnt a lot, made some kind of difference to others and grew herself (physically and metaphorically) because she was curious, looked around her and reached out.
 We can grow too.
 Let’s learn from her.

 Let me ask a couple of questions, one more time.
-If the looking glass was facing you, how would others see you and how would you see yourself?
+Let’s go back to the looking glass.
+If it were facing you, how would others see you and how would you see yourself?

 How can we practise kindness, relating to these topics?